 Whitehaven does not have a formal internal audit function.
 Whitehaven divides responsibility for internal audit activities between management, the Audit and Risk Management Committee, the Health, Safety, Environment and Community Committee and the Board.
 One of Whitehaven's key risk management systems is its internal risk register which is used for the purposes of reporting to the Board regarding material risks within the Group and how these have been managed.
-This process is aimed at ensuring the Company's risk management framework and system of internal control are continually being monitored and evaluated.
+This process is aimed at ensuring the Company's Risk Management Framework and system of internal control are continually being monitored and evaluated.

-Material Business Risks
+Material Environmental and Social Risks

-Whitehaven's business is subject to various risks, including the material economic, environmental and social sustainability risks summarised below.
-This not an exhaustive list of all the risks that may affect the Company.
+Whitehaven's business is subject to various risks, including the material economic, environmental and social sustainability risks.
+Details in relation to environmental and social risks are provided below.
+This not an exhaustive list of all the environmental and social risks that may affect the Company.